 Cities of the Future

-In her keynote speech, technology futurist Shara Evans will share the latest insights on smart city initiatives that are being undertaken around the world, as well as her vision for “Cities of the Future”.
-With an emphasis on global, rather than US projects, Shara will describe cutting edge deployments such as robots doing maintenance on the Sydney Harbour Bridge and work being done in Europe to develop self-repairing cities.
-She’ll also talk about the collaboration between government, industry, start-ups and researchers that will be required to create a future that we want to live in.
+In her keynote speech, technology futurist Shara Evans shared the latest insights on smart city initiatives that are being undertaken around the world, as well as her vision for “Cities of the Future”.
+With an emphasis on global, rather than US projects, Shara described cutting edge deployments such as robots doing maintenance on the Sydney Harbour Bridge and work being done in Europe to develop self-repairing cities.
+She also talked about the collaboration between government, industry, start-ups and researchers that will be required to create a future that we want to live in.

 Infrastructure Masons (IM) was established to provide infrastructure executives and technical professionals an independent forum to connect and contribute.
 IM was founded by Dean Nelson, a long time Infrastructure executive and industry contributor.
 Dean believes that by bringing professionals together they can focus their combined experience and expertise to advance the industry, develop their fellow masons, and empower business and personal use of the infrastructure to better the economy, the environment, and society. iMason was announced to the world on April 2, 2016, through Dean’s LinkedIN post, Are You A Mason?